-The NAOF is headed by the Auditor General, who is elected by Parliament for a term of six years.
+The National Audit Office of Finland is headed by the Auditor General, who is elected by Parliament for a term of six years.

-The Auditor General of the NAOF for 2016–2021 is Ms Tytti Yli-Viikari.
-The Auditor General approves the audit plan and decides on the reports to parliamentary sessions and on audit guidelines.
+The Auditor General for 2016–2021 was Tytti Yli-Viikari.
+Matti Okko serves as Deputy to the Auditor General until the end of 2021.
+The Auditor General approves the audit plan and decides on the reports to be submitted to Parliament and on audit guidelines.

 In addition to the Auditor General, the NAOF’s management also comprises the Directors of the Impact Areas, the Directors of the Competence Centres, the Director for Administration and Resources and the Director for Legal Issues and the NAOF’s Management System.

 Directors of the Impact Areas:

 Anna-Liisa Pasanen (A Safe, Healthy and Affluent Society)